psybers/python-paradigms/README.md

 This generates the following:

-- Figure 2: `figures/rq1-statement-dist.png`
+- Figure 2: `figures/rq1-statement-dist.pdf`
 - Figure 2: `tables/rq1-statement-dist.tab.tex`
-- Figure 3: `figures/rq1-statement-pct.png`
+- Figure 3: `figures/rq1-statement-pct.pdf`
-- Figure 4: `figures/rq1-file-totals.png`
+- Figure 4: `figures/rq1-file-totals.pdf`
-- Table 5: `tables/rq1-projects.tab.tex`
+- Table 5: `tables/rq1-3col-projects.tab.tex`
-- Table 6: `tables/rq1-no-toy-projects.tab.tex`
-- Table 7: `tables/rq1-onefile-projects.tab.tex`

 #### RQ2: What are the most and least used features for each programming paradigm?